 I didn’t manage to film the feeding but I would suspect from their behaviour and frantic eating that they were incredibly hungry.

-Why else would an elephant try to hoard food in its trunk?
+Why else would an elephant try to hoard food, hidden in its trunk?

 And then they’re forced to perform tricks